Romney vows U.S. military supremacy if elected

-CHARLESTON, South Carolina Republican presidential candidate Mitt Romney vowed on Friday that if elected he would ensure U.S. military supremacy worldwide as a counterweight to a rising China and other potential adversaries.
+CHARLESTON, S.C., Oct 7 Republican presidential candidate Mitt Romney vowed on Friday that if elected he would ensure U.S. military supremacy worldwide in a speech aimed at demonstrating he has ample foreign policy credentials.

-Romney's foreign policy address at the Citadel military college was an effort to show Republicans that he would pursue an aggressive U.S. role in an unsettled world and reverse what they contend has been an American retrenchment under Democratic President Barack Obama.
+Romney's appearance at the Citadel military college was an effort to assure Republicans that he would pursue an aggressive U.S. role in an unsettled world and reverse what they feel has been an American retrenchment under Democratic President Barack Obama.

-Romney's speech was an updated version of Republican President Ronald Reagan's "peace through strength" doctrine.
-He identified China and Russia as nations with growing ambitions that must be watched carefully by U.S. policymakers, along with Iran, Pakistan, North Korea and Venezuela.

-Romney said he would take an assertive approach toward China, maintaining a strong military presence in the Pacific to ensure open trade routes are maintained and deepen cooperation with countries in the region who share concerns about China's growing power.

-"China has made it clear that it intends to be a military and economic superpower.
-Will her rulers lead their people to a new era of freedom and prosperity or will they go down a darker path, intimidating their neighbors, brushing aside an inferior American Navy in the Pacific?" he asked.
+"This century must be an American century," Romney said.
+"In an American century, America leads the free world and the free world leads the entire world."

-Romney, a former businessman, former Massachusetts governor and organizer of the 2002 Winter Olympics, has little foreign policy experience.
+Romney, a former businessman who was also Massachusetts governor, has little foreign policy experience.
 He has packed his national security team with former aides to Republican President George W. Bush.

 Some of his policies sounded similar to those of Bush, who launched costly wars in Iraq and Afghanistan.
 Romney, lest he be compared unfavorably to Bush, said he would employ "all the tools of statecraft" to shape threatening situations before they demand military action.